With Scarce Access To Interpreters, Immigrants Struggle To Understand Doctors' Orders

 Perez survived and is cancer-free today, but the family has never been the same.
 Being the bearer of bad news strained Munoz's relationship with his wife at this most vulnerable time, and years later, they say they still wish it could have been handled differently.

-Census data suggest that as many as one in 10 working adults in the U.S. have limited English language proficiency.
+Census data suggest that as many as 1 in 10 working adults in the U.S. has limited English-language proficiency.
 Meanwhile, the 1964 Civil Rights Act and subsequent orders and laws require hospitals and other facilities that offer medical services and receive federal funds to provide "meaningful access" to patients, so they can make informed decisions about their health.
 With few exceptions, this means that providers must offer qualified interpreters, as well as translations for prescriptions and other medical documents.

 "It's the law," says Munoz.

 Previous research has suggested that such accommodations improve clinical outcomes and reduce persistent disparities in health care overall.
-And yet, despite the law, and despite the obvious benefits, thousands of hospitals and other medical facilities continue to fall short, leaving patients — if they are lucky — relying on family members and friends to be ad-hoc interpreters of maladies and medical care.
+And yet, despite the law, and despite the obvious benefits, thousands of hospitals and other medical facilities continue to fall short, leaving patients — if they are lucky — relying on family members and friends to be ad hoc interpreters of maladies and medical care.
 It's an informal and imperfect form of triage that unfolds in clinics across the country every day, with potentially harrowing consequences should something be lost in translation.

 Gaps in communication